akimwong/4_Cgm/README.md

 1. Developed small programs to automate specific tasks one by one.
 2. Shared the code and taught colleagues how to execute these programs for those specific tasks.
-3. Created a database to periodically store changes made to each cell in all Excel worksheets for data analytics purposes.
+3. Create a database to periodically store changes made to each cell in all Excel worksheets for data analytics purposes.

 #### Why it failed?: